 Accessible, cheaper and safer imaging is needed to diagnose and treat TMJ arthritis early to avoid the costs, delays and need for sedation related to MRI images, which is used to diagnose this condition.
-Ultrasound is safer, more comfortable for children and cheaper for the health system.
+Ultrasound (US) is safer, more comfortable for children and cheaper for the health system.
 Not to mention, its portability that allows its use in diverse health care facilities, including rural communities and remote areas.
 However, the challenge is that US requires significant training and expertise to interpret the images.
-Therefore, we want to develop an artificial intelligence-assisted image analysis tool to be integrated to a portable handheld ultrasound to help screening TMJ arthritis in children.
-For this, we will scan the joint of children diagnosed with arthritis in the main children`s hospital of Alberta.
-These images will then be used to develop the AI assisted image-analysis tool.
-This innovative tool will overcome existing barriers and improve health by advancing digital health.

 Presented by: